-General.
-BHA is seeking proposals that evidence the capacity of the development team to work with the BHA, Lenox/Camden existing residents, the broader community, and elected officials in an effort to balance the variables presented herein.
+1. General.
+BHA is seeking proposals that evidence the capacity of the development team to work with the BHA, Amory Street public housing residents, the broader community, and elected officials in an effort to balance the variables presented herein.
 Proposers are required to submit a specific redevelopment plan.
-The development plan should reflect the BHA's programmatic goals and potential limitations or restrictions that are described elsewhere in this document.
-The plan should indicate clearly how the deeply subsidized units will be funded for operations.